capu-bia/fingerprint-r503-mqtt/README.md

 * WiFi password
 * MQTT host: broker hostname or IP (use Home Assistant address if you are using it's Mosquitto add-on)
 * MQTT port: broker port (usually 1883)
-* MQTT Broker username (configure an user in Mosquitto or let it be got from Home Assistant users)
+* MQTT username (configure an user in Mosquitto or let it be got from Home Assistant users)
-* MQTT Broker password (the relative password)
+* MQTT password (the password)
 * Gate name: the name of *this* sensor (to distinguish from other devices on the same broker)

 <img src="doc/wifi-config.png" width="350">

-After save, Wemos will reboot and try to connect to WiFi network.
+After saving, Wemos will reboot and will try to connect to WiFi network.
 On successful, it will flash blue led on sensor.

 ### Reset